ravipatel147/navigate/README.md

 <br />
 Step 4: Register your route
 <br />
 It's a final step of intigration.
-Now you need to register your routes with package in first page of your class constructor my landing page of app is `LandingPage()`
+Now you need to register your routes with package in first page of your class constructor my landing page of app is <code> LandingPage() </code>
 <br />
 <br />